prayatharth/Desktop_Cleaner/README.md

 # Desktop Cleaner

-It is a basic python script that will help to clean desktop
+It is a basic python script that will help to clean desktop.

+Here is screenshot for the custom clean for the pdf files

 Before: